kjd2060/CivExperiment/README.md

 # CivExperiment
 Experimenting / learning on making a hex-based strategy like the Civilization series.
+Currently have tile / continent generation done.